ionic-team/ionic-framework/examples/starters/README.md

     python -m SimpleHTTPServer

-With the local server run navigate to:
+With the localhost server running from the root of this project, navigate to:

     http://localhost:8000/examples/starters/